Verifiable and Provably Secure Machine Unlearning: Our Framework

-In this section, We present the security definition for unlearning in a game $\SecurityUnlearn$.
+\mypar{Security} The security of an unlearning protocol can be modelled in terms of a security game.
 In this game, the adversary, described by a probabilistic algorithm $\advA$, takes the role of the server.
-Intuitively, the definition captures that a malicious server cannot add (and train on) a data point that a user requested to delete in a previous iteration.
-However, we go a step further and let the server choose {\em which data points} it will add or delete.
-Thus, the goal of the server (\ie adversary) is to find a data point for which it can prove deletion, but which is re-added in some subsequent iteration.
+Intuitively, the definition need to capture that a malicious server cannot add (and train on) a data record that a user requested to delete in a previous iteration.
+Formally this is modeled as the winning condition in the security game in Figure \ref{fig:sec-unlearn}.
+To this end, we define an \emph{extractability-based} security model; this allows to cover realistic attackers that only need to output valid transcripts of the interactions, while the extractability property ensures that the server must know some underlying dataset for these transcripts.
+Note that similar security definition are commonly used in the context of hash functions or SNARKs~\cite{bitansky-12-extractable,fiore-16-hash,groth-16-size}.

-In order to capture such a strong setting, we propose an {\em extractability-based} security definition as used in the context of hash functions or SNARKs~\cite{itcs12:hash-extraction,ccs16:hash-extraction,groth-16-size}.
-That is, we require the existence of an extractor.
-While the adversary in our game has to provide the outputs, \ie the commitments and proofs, the extractor is able to produce the corresponding inputs that the adversary used---the underlying datasets in our case.
-We give a formal description of game $\SecurityUnlearn$ in \cref{fig:sec-unlearn}, which is divided into the following two stages:
+The adversary in our game has to provide the protocol outputs (\ie the commitments and proofs), whereas the extractor outputs the corresponding inputs that the adversary used (\ie the underlying datasets).
+We give a formal description of game $\SecurityUnlearn$ in \cref{fig:sec-unlearn}, which is divided into two stages: